unit8co/darts/guides/torch_forecasting_models.md

 Side note: Our `*RNNModels` accept a `training_length` parameter at model creation instead of `output_chunk_length`.
 Internally the `output_chunk_length` for these models is automatically set to `1`.
 For training, past `target` must have a minimum length of `training_length + 1` and for prediction, a length of `input_chunk_length`.

-## 2. In-depth look at how past and future covariates are used in a Torch Forecasting Model
+## 2. In-depth look at how input data is used when training and predicting with TFMs
 ## 2.1.
 Training

 Let's have a look at how the models work under the hood.